nerdstein/marvel-movies/README.md

 ## Lesson 1: preparation

 On your system, please make sure you have Git installed on your system and a text editor of your choosing.
-Please configure your Github profile to use (SSH keys)[https://help.github.com/articles/connecting-to-github-with-ssh/].
+Please configure your Github profile to use [SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/).

 Before starting the lessons, please load a terminal and Github.
 Email `nerdstein@gmail.com` with the Github usernames of those participating.
 I'll send an invite you will need to accept before assignment/merging is possible.